MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableRemovableDriveScanning
-Remove whether to scan for malicious and unwanted software in removable drives, such as flash drives, during a full scan.
+Indicates that the cmdlet removes whether to scan for malicious and unwanted software in removable drives, such as flash drives, during a full scan.

 ```yaml
 Type: SwitchParameter